 The Coupé features a Skyhook automatic suspension control system that was developed with Mannesmann-Sachs.
 Sensors monitor movement in the wheels and body, and a computer changes damping according to driving and road-surface conditions.

-Interior For both of its models, Maserati promises “lavish equipment levels for life onboard.”
+For both of its models, Maserati promises “lavish equipment levels for life onboard.”
 In the handcrafted interior, many shades of leather upholstery are offered.
 An information center in the console holds a 5.8-inch color display for the music system, trip computer and climate controls.
 Options include a navigation system, xenon high-intensity-discharge headlights, rear parking sensors and a five-CD changer in the trunk.

-Under the Hood Assembled by Ferrari, Maserati’s 4.2-liter V-8 engine develops 390 horsepower at 7,000 rpm.
+Assembled by Ferrari, Maserati’s 4.2-liter V-8 engine develops 390 horsepower at 7,000 rpm.
 It teams with either a conventional six-speed-manual gearbox or a six-speed Cambiocorsa paddle-shift transmission similar to units used in Formula One racing.

 The electronically actuated Cambiocorsa transmission has four modes — Normal, Sport, Automatic and Low Grip — and the driver can operate the car in fully automatic mode or by manipulating up and down paddles behind the steering wheel for gear changes.
 Maserati claims the Coup� can accelerate from zero to 60 mph in 4.8 seconds.

-Safety All-disc antilock Brembo brakes and side-impact airbags are standard.
+All-disc antilock Brembo brakes and side-impact airbags are standard.